Character Law

 Character Law is a supplement published by Iron Crown Enterprises (ICE) in 1982 for the fantasy role-playing game Rolemaster.

 Publication history

-Character Law, a 48-page softcover book written by S. Coleman Charlton and Peter C. Fenlon and published by Iron Crown Enterprises in 1982, is the original version of the Rolemaster character generation and development rules.
+Character Law, a 48-page softcover book written by S. Coleman Charlton and Peter C. Fenlon and published by Iron Crown Enterprises in 1982, is the original version of the Rolemaster rules for character generation and development.

 In the 2014 book Designers & Dragons: The '80s, author Shannon Applecline related that after publishing several other rulebooks, "Finally, ICE produced Character Law (1982), a book that provided character creation rules.
 It tied the set of four books into a (somewhat) cohesive whole, as was shown when Spell Law, Arms Law, Claw Law, and Character Law were reprinted as a boxed set called Rolemaster (1982).

 A second edition was published in 1984.

 Contents

 Character generation

 In the first and second editions of this book, there are nineteen different character classes available that can be further customized according to spells and race chosen.

 The player starts by rolling percentile die ten times, then assigns these scores to the ten character abilities.
 The player then picks a race, applying racial bonuses to the appropriate scores, and chooses a character class.
 If the two primary abilities for the character class chosen are not already more than 90, the player raises them to 90.
 Every character in Rolemaster starts at 3rd level, so the player must decide how to design the first two levels to simulate the character's experiences thus far.